TimSevereijns/JSON-Utilities/README.md

 Since you'll probably want to serialize and deserialize custom, non-STL types, you can overload the `to_json(...)` and `from_json(...)` functions to achieve your needs.

-Note that the current API only allows for custom types to by deserialized via the DOM workflow.
+Note that the current API only allows for custom types to be deserialized via the DOM workflow.
 Support for custom types in the SAX model is a work in progress.

 ```C++
 namespace sample